PixelAdmin Logo

 2. Purpose, Scope, and Applicability

-This Agreement is an integral part of PixelAdmin’s Terms of Service and applies exclusively to customers subject to the EU General Data Protection Regulation (GDPR).
-The rights and obligations herein apply solely to processing activities involving personal data of data subjects within the European Union (EU) and the European Economic Area (EEA).
+This agreement is an integral part of PixelAdmin's Terms of Service and applies to customers subject to the EU General Data Protection Regulation (GDPR).
+The rights and obligations herein apply to processing activities involving the personal data of data subjects within the European Union (EU) and the European Economic Area (EEA).

 3. Overall distribution of responsibilities